bioimagesuiteweb/bisweb-manual/docs/README.md

 * [The Overlay Viewer Application](#the-overlay-viewer-application) -- an application optimized for displaying functional overlays.
 * [The Image Editor Application](#image-editor) -- an application that can be used for interactive segmentation and VOI analysis of images.

 __Note:__ This document and those linked to it contain the beginnings of the user documentation for [BioImage Suite Web](https://bioimagesuiteweb.github.io/webapp/).
 A brief introduction to the software can be found in this [presentation](https://bioimagesuiteweb.github.io/webapp/images/BioImageSuiteWeb_NIHBrainInitiativeMeeting_April2018.pdf).
-If you are looking for developer documentation, this may be found in [the doc directory of the source repository](https://github.com/bioimagesuiteweb/bisweb/tree/master/doc). _This is work in progress._
+If you are looking for developer documentation, this may be found in [the doc directory of the source repository](https://github.com/bioimagesuiteweb/bisweb/tree/master/doc).

+_This document represents work in progress._

 ---